 Obamacare interferes with the doctor-patient relationship, raises taxes on some things and creates new ones on others.
 And, most importantly, it has created such a burden on our economy that it has become one of the principal reasons the American economy remains stagnant.

+There have been many reasons why many Americans urged the repeal of Obamacare.
 First, Obamacare is keeping employers from hiring new employees in full-time jobs by redefining the work week.
-Instead of the normal workweek of 40 hours, Obamacare defines full time employees as any who work 30 hours a week or 130 hours a month.
+Instead of the normal workweek of 40 hours, Obamacare defines full-time employees as any who work 30 hours a week or 130 hours a month.

 As too many Americans have discovered for themselves, you can’t support yourself and your family on less than 30 hours’ wages a week.
-Employers who are or will be covered by the Obamacare employer mandate don’t want to hire full time employees because if you do you have to either help them pay for expansive Obamacare health insurance or pay a big penalty.
+Employers who are or will be covered by the Obamacare employer mandate don’t want to hire full-time employees because if you do you have to either help them pay for expensive Obamacare health insurance or pay a big penalty.

 You have to get a second or even third job to make up for the loss Obamacare imposed.
 Too many Americans can’t find 40-hour a week jobs and Obamacare is the reason they can’t.